peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  if the result would have a nonterminating decimal expansion, rounds that result to the given precision.
 * `EFloat ToEFloat()`<br>
- Converts this rational number to a binary float.
+ Converts this rational number to a binary floating-point number.
 * `EFloat ToEFloat​(EContext ctx)`<br>
- Converts this rational number to a binary float and rounds that result to the given precision.
+ Converts this rational number to a binary floating-point number and rounds that result to the given precision.
 * `EFloat ToEFloatExactIfPossible​(EContext ctx)`<br>
- Converts this rational number to a binary float, but if the result would have a nonterminating binary expansion, rounds that result to the given precision.
+ Converts this rational number to a binary floating-point number, but if the result would have a nonterminating binary expansion, rounds that result to the given precision.
 * `EInteger ToEInteger()`<br>
- Converts this value to an arbitrary-precision integer.
+ Converts this value to an arbitrary-precision integer by dividing the numerator by the denominator and discarding the fractional part of the result.
 * `EInteger ToEIntegerExact()`<br>
  Deprecated.
 Renamed to ToEIntegerIfExact.